DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 The IRP is designed to repay some of the relocation expenses of languages or physics teacher trainees moving to England.

 If you are eligible, you’ll receive a single payment of £10,000 from the Department for Education around the end of your first term training in England.
-You will not have to pay this money back and it can be spent in any way you wish.
+You will not have to pay this money back.
 You can only receive the IRP once.

 #### Check your eligibility for the IRP